 It’s normal for “experts” to push the entrepreneur-CEO “out into the market” in order to raise the profile of their company.
 This includes becoming a thought leader, speaking at conferences, talking to the press, and other high-profile activities to get the story out and provide “air cover” for the organization.

-While not a bad thing, this leader recommends focusing more time on “staying close to the customer.”
-From his experience, building deep, lasting relationships with clients and learning from them where to take the business is a much more beneficial approach than speaking to 800 people, of whom five have the potential to buy.
+While not a bad thing, this leader recommends focusing more time on staying close to the customer.
+From his experience, building deep, lasting relationships with clients and learning from them where to take the business is a much more beneficial approach than speaking to an audience of 800 people, of whom 5 may have the potential to buy.

 Expand through market adjacencies.